On the notion of missingness for path attribution explainability methods in medical settings: Guiding the selection of medically meaningful baselines: Introduction

-Despite this advancement, we show in this work that even these more data-aware baselines can produce poor attributions in certain medical contexts.
-Specifically, when the class-defining feature itself is a form of missingness, standard baselines fail to capture the intended contrast.
-This situation arises, for example, in esophageal manometry recordings, where pathological patterns are characterized by the absence of normal pressure signals, or in chest X-Rays of patients with pneumothorax, where the presence of the condition can manifest as a missing lung boundary or contrast.
-Therefore, we argue that in medical applications, where pathology can also be defined by missing features, a semantically meaningful baseline should reflect a normal (i.e. counterfactual) input — representing a true absence of pathological evidence.
+Despite this advancement, we show in this work that even these data-aware baselines produce poor attributions in certain medical contexts.
+For example, when the class-defining feature is itself a form of missingness, standard baselines fail to capture the intended contrast.
+This can be observed, for instance, in esophageal manometry recordings, where pathology can be characterized by the absence of normal pressure patterns, or in chest X-rays of pneumothorax patients, where the condition can manifest as a missing lung boundary or contrast.
+These shortcomings indicate that a stricter notion of missingness for the baseline is required: one that does not merely encode an arbitrary or signal-free input, but also represents a clinically plausible state in which the disease-related features are genuinely absent.
+This motivates the central idea of our work, replacing conventional baselines with synthetically generated \emph{counterfactual baselines} that reflect a clinically normal variant of the pathological input, thereby providing a principled and semantically meaningful reference for attribution.
+Fig.~\ref{fig:abstract} illustrates how this aligned notion of missingness yields cleaner and more clinically relevant attributions than conventional baselines.

-Our proposed approach aligns the baseline with the clinical concept of missingness (i.e. ``normality''), finally creating a medically meaningful baseline.
-Figure \ref{fig:abstract} shows an intuitive example of how this baseline approach improves attribution quality over usual baseline choices.
-Our experimental results show that proposed baseline concept yields more faithful and medically meaningful attributions under conditions where pathology is defined by missing features, while also providing improved attribution quality across other cases.

-Specifically, in this work we make the following contributions: \begin{itemize}[topsep=2pt, itemsep=3pt, parsep=0pt] \item We analyze the notion of missingness in medical data and highlight its implications for baseline selection in path attribution methods, motivating the use of counterfactual baselines. \item We introduce a flexible framework for dynamically generating counterfactual baselines, implemented using a Variational Autoencoder (VAE), while emphasizing that the overall idea is agnostic to the specific generative model used. \item We empirically validate our approach on three diverse medical data sets, demonstrating consistent improvements in attribution quality over conventional baseline choices across multiple attribution metrics. \end{itemize}